Are vaccines safe?

 All flu vaccines in Australia undergo rigorous testing before they can be made available to the public.
 Moreover, they are also monitored post-approval to ensure safety.

-Vaccine testing is an integral part of developing vaccines that are safe and effective.
+Vaccine testing is an integral part of developing safe and effective vaccines.

 Vaccines in Australia must adhere to the stringent requirements of the Therapeutic Goods Administration (TGA) before they are approved for widespread use.
-This involves large, public clinical trials studying thousands of participants.
+This involves significant, public clinical trials studying thousands of participants.

 Vaccines can be comprised of different components depending on their purpose.
 They may contain the following: